UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Behaviour and errors

-The method takes an address and set as collection sponsor.
+The method takes an address and sets it as a collection sponsor.

-Signer must be admin of the collection.
+The signer must be an admin of the collection.

-Be aware that if address is already a sponsor of given collection no exception will be thrown, but fee will be charged.
+Be aware that if the address is already a sponsor of the given collection no exception will be thrown, but a fee will be charged.

-And also throws common errors on insufficient balance and so on.
+Throws common errors on insufficient balance.

 #### Returns